If you thought left-out ladders on parade routes were an issue that’s just the bottom rung.

 Looking to halt a new trend in New Orleans, City Hall has issued a statement asking Mardi Gras revelers to please, please, please stop reserving spots along the parade routes by using body outlines that resemble those found at murder scenes.

 All along the parade routes in Orleans Parish this past weekend, passersby could see dozens of body outlines on the neutral ground — all presumably holding spots for parade goers hoping to snag prime locations for the festivities.

 Local authorities initially believed the increase in body outlines could be attributed to crime becoming the city’s new number one industry.

 “I’m so used to seeing tons of murders every day here [New Orleans] that I didn’t think anything of the increase in outlines.
 Sure, it would have been significantly more murders than usual, but, really, what’s usual anymore?” said Sgt.
 Chris Caden, a crime scene investigator for the New Orleans Police Department.

 Holding a spot for Mardi Gras on public property with rope, furniture, or other any kind of barriers or markers is strictly prohibited unless you’re a somebody.
-Even if the parade goers camp out in their spot, the law restricts all citizens from altering city-owned grounds in any way or form.
+Even if the parade-goers camp out in their spot, the law restricts citizens from altering city-owned grounds in any way or form.

-“I got a citation last year for using washable spray paint and rope to mark our area,” said Kurt Vega, who for the last 10 years has hosted a big party on the neutral ground on St. Charles Avenue in anticipation of Bacchus, Endymion, hanging with his friends, and twwwiiinnnns.
+“I got a citation last year for using washable spray paint and rope to mark our area,” said Chad Chaddington IV, who for the last 10 years has hosted a big party on the neutral ground on St. Charles Avenue in anticipation of Bacchus, Endymion, hanging with his friends, and twwwiiinnnns.

-This year, Vega said he plans on using a body outline to stake his claim.
+This year, Chaddington said he plans on using a body outline to stake his claim.

 “They can’t tell if my outlines are the real thing or if the ones next to them are.
 And by the time they figure it out, we’ll be long gone.”

 Mayor LaToya Cantrell, whose office released the statement earlier today not long after addressing the ladders issue, said she is disappointed people would stoop so low as to use murder markers to hold a piece of ground for a parade.